AriFordsham/GHCWiki/commentary/g-so-c-cabal-nix.md

 ## Views

 Views will the subset of packages of package store whose modules can be imported.
-Views will be present as various \*.view file in &lt;Package DB location&gt;/views like default.view.
+Views will be present as various \*.view file in \<Package DB location\>/views like default.view.
 The view file contains list of installed package IDs.
 There will exist a default view which contains packages installed by cabal install outside sandbox.
 If a package name is installed two times, default view will contain the instance of package which is installed at last.
-Views&rsquo; packages will also act like GC roots.
+Views' packages will also act like GC roots.

 To facilitate views, ghc-pkg will need some new commands: